John C. Brodhead: Biography

 Brodhead was born in Modena, New York to Charles W. (1729-1789) and Mary W. (Oliver) Brodhead (1740-1814), and attended the district schools.
 He was engaged in mercantile and agricultural pursuits, and served as the Town of Plattekill Supervisor from 1823 to 1824, and served as Sheriff of Ulster County, New York from 1825 to 1828.

+Congress

 He represented New York's 7th congressional district twice in the U.S. House of Representatives.
 He served first as a Jacksonian in the Twenty-second Congress, serving from March 4, 1831 to March 3, 1833.
 He was not a candidate for reelection in 1832.

-Tenure in Congress

 He then served as a Democrat in the Twenty-fifth Congress, serving from March 4, 1837 to March 3, 1839.
 During the Twenty-fifth Congress, Brodhead served as chairman of the Committee on Expenditures in the Department of the Navy.
 He declined to be a candidate for re-nomination in 1838, and resumed his mercantile and agricultural pursuits after leaving Congress.